 Pro tip: If you want those melt-in-your-mouth, flaky, fluffy biscuits, invest in high-quality ingredients, mainly with your butter and cheddar cheese.

 A bowl of coleslaw!

 This dish isn’t the typical coleslaw you’d usually consume.

 It also features a flavor punch coming from celery seeds, cabbage, kale leaves, carrots, onions, cider vinegar, and mustard.

 Apart from chili, this recipe goes along with your sirloin steak or any of your BBQ favorites.

 If you’re still wondering what goes well with chili, then this next recipe might be the one you’re gunning for!

-This carrot slaw is all versatile, offering a wonderful flavor, thanks to the combination of sour cream, mayonnaise, and sugar, and scallion.
-The inclusion of cider vinegar also creates a nice tang that harmonizes along with apple and carrot.
+This carrot slaw is all versatile, offering a wonderful flavor, thanks to the combination of dried cranberries, and salty feta cheese.

 Zucchini fries are also extra appetizing when partnered with chili, ketchup, or any sauce of your choice.